Coronavirus (COVID-19) Medical Information

 COVID-19 is an airborne disease.
 While the virus has a half-life of viability of a few hours on cardboard to a couple of days on steel or plastic, it must get from the surface into your body to affect you.
 Consequently, following good hygiene practices, like not touching your face or licking your fingers, combined with washing or sanitizing your hands after touching papers from students, lowers the transmission of virus enough to allow for the use of paper in the classroom.
 Another strategy is to “quarantine” the papers for a day before grading.

 How will students' interactions in faculty and staff offices be handled?

-This will depend upon current levels of infection in the Wabash community, Crawfordsville and regional area, and advice from public health agencies.
+At the moment, these faciities are closed to people who are not part of the College's daily symptom monitoring program, COVID Pass.
+Changes to this policy will depend upon current levels of infection in the Wabash community, Crawfordsville and regional area, and advice from public health agencies.